codingforeternity/datascience/Notes-for-Geoff-Hinton's-Coursera-ML-course.md

   * Dropout - randomly omitting hidden units when training
   * Generative pre-training
   * FWC idea - other constraints such as monotonicity and limits on distributions
+    * FWC - **monotonicity could be enforced in an auto-encoder with skip connections from the units that are desired to be monotonic straight up to the cost function**

 ### Week 4: Neural nets for machine learning
 * Obvious way to express regularities is as symbolic **rules**